dragon-dune/dragon-dune/README.md

 1. If they current player is the Goblins, they may disband some or all of the units in one territory.
 Disbanded units are removed from the board, but do not go to the graveyard.
-2. The current player may remove five units from the players graveyard.
+2. The current player may remove 2 units from the players graveyard.

+    - On the Orcs turn, they may remove 3 units from the graveyard.

 3. The current player may conscript 1 units from the bank onto any territory where they already have a unit.
 This action is free.
 4. The current player may hire Goblin mercenaries at a cost of 1 gold